Adejumok/QuizApplication/README.md

 # QuizApplication
-A quiz application developed using the Spring Boot Framework, written in Java language. where a user takes a quiz, fills a form containing the user's email address and gets the result of the quiz in his/her mail.
+A quiz application developed using the Spring Boot Framework, written in Java language.
+In this application, a user takes a quiz, fills a form containing the user's email address and gets the result of the quiz in his/her mail.

 ## Table of Contents